SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_basics.rst

 Selenium Commands -- Selenese
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Selenium provides a rich set of commands for fully testing your web-app
-in virtually any way you may imagine.
+in virtually any way you can imagine.
 The command set is often called
 *selenese*.
 These commands essentially create a testing language.

 In selenese, one can test the existence of UI elements based